-August 14th to 18th, 2020
+August 14th - 18th, 2024

-Day 2: The sunrise will begin by using long-exposures to capture the hidden light and color of the pre-dawn world.
-After sunrise, we will work with more intimate scenes in the canyon by using telephoto lenses and the "art of subtraction" to build compositions that highlight the many temples, ridges, and buttes within the canyon.
+Day 2 begins early with a sunrise session using long exposures to capture the hidden light and color of the pre-dawn world.
+After sunrise, we will work with more intimate scenes in the canyon by using telephoto lenses and the "art of subtraction" to build compositions highlighting the many temples, ridges, and buttes within the canyon.
 After the sunrise session, we will return to Red Feather Lodge for a mid-day break so that you may recharge your batteries and get some rest.

 Day 3 of the workshop begins with an early departure from Red Feather Lodge.
 Our final South Rim sunrise will be from Lipan Point, one of my favorite viewpoints in all of Grand Canyon National Park.
-From Lipan Point, you will have the opportunity to build a truly grand scenic composition with strong foreground elements while looking down upon the Grand Canyon and Colorado River.
+From Lipan Point, you can build a truly grand scenic composition while looking down upon the Grand Canyon and Colorado River.

 What's Not Included?

-Workshop Cost & Payment Terms
+Workshop Cost and Payment Terms

 The cost for this workshop is $3600.00, which includes private lodging.
 A deposit of $1800.00 is required to reserve a spot in this workshop.
 The final payment is due no later than 90 days before the workshop.